lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 each page load in a fraction of a second, and the search happens in **real time** as the user types, with no detectable latency.

-In the following part of this blog post, I will tell a bit more about the background story behing this library, and the specifics of its implementation.

 ## What's the point of a client-side search engine?